 A surgical menopause brings with it many of the symptoms of a normal physiological menopause, including GSM and vaginal dryness.
 Oestrogen withdrawal is immediate and abrupt and, as such, symptoms can be more intense than those experienced during a normal menopause.
 Hormonal therapy can be used, provided the woman is not at increased risk of developing other hormonally-sensitive carcinomas.

 It is already well established that diabetes can have a negative effect on a male’s sexual health, having a particularly strong association with erectile dysfunction.
-However, the impact of the condition on a female’s sexual behaviour and reproductive system was less well defined.
-A long-term epidemiological study of males and females with diabetes type I, went some way to identifying the extent of the problem, when it demonstrated that 35% of females reported sexual dysfunction, and of these almost half (47%) had lubrication issues.
+However, the impact of the condition on a female’s sexual behaviour and reproductive system is less well defined.
+A long-term epidemiological study of males and females with Type 1 Diabetes demonstrated that 35% of females reported sexual dysfunction, and of these almost half (47%) had lubrication issues.

 The first line approach for resolving any diabetes-related symptoms is to attempt to keep blood sugar levels under control.
 If this is successful, any associated symptoms should be minimised.
 The use of vaginal lubricants and moisturisers may also be recommended.

 5. Sjögren’s syndrome

 Sjögren’s syndrome is an autoimmune disease affecting the moisture-producing exocrine glands throughout the body.
 The exact aetiology is unknown, but as with most autoimmune diseases there is likely to be a genetic link, as well as environmental triggers.
 Sjorgen’s syndrome is also 10 times more likely to affect women than men, which suggests a hormonal component.
 In fact, symptoms often start when a person is in their 40s or 50s, meaning that the condition is frequently misdiagnosed as menopause.